xianlin7/SAMCT/README.md

 # SAMCT
 This repo is the official implementation for:\
 [SAMCT: Segment Any CT Allowing Labor-Free Task-Indicator Prompts.](https://arxiv.org/pdf/2403.13258.pdf)\
-(The details of our SAMCT can be found in the models directory in this repo or in the paper.)
+(The details of our SAMCT can be found in the models directory in this repo or the paper.)

 ## Highlights
 🏆 SAMCT supports two modes: interactive segmentation and automatic segmentation. (allowing both manual prompts and labor-free task-indicator prompts)\